Statistic physics in bound state in 3D fermi gas system: Gaussian random coupling in fermi gas

 where $b_{i}=\Phi_{i}c^{\dag}_{i\sigma}c_{i\sigma}$ and $[b_{i},H_{p}]=0$.
 Similar to Eq.(\ref{GUE}), after disorder average in Gaussian unitary ensemble (GUE), for Gaussian variable $\Phi_{il}\Phi_{jk}$, we have

 and the replication process reads

 Note that before replication, the number of observable $\mathcal{O}$ should equals to the number of Gaussian variables, which is one in the above formula.
-Here the prefactors follows the scheme of SYK$_{q=2}$, i.e., the above polaron Hamiltonian can be viewed as a SYK$_{q=2}$ model, and each fermion operator (with independent indices, like $i$ and $j$ or $l$ and $k$) contributes factor
+Here the prefactors follows the scheme of $H_{\flat=2}$ , i.e., the above bound state Hamiltonian can be viewed as a $H_{\flat=2}$ model, and each fermion operator (with independent indices, like $i$ and $j$ or $l$ and $k$) contributes factor